-If you are planning to use Pics.io as a team, it is highly recommended to use Team Drive with Pics.io (you can read more about it here).
+If you are planning to use Pics.io as a team, it's highly recommended to use Team Drive with Pics.io (you can read more about it here).
 The best scenario is to create a separate Team Drive and provide Pics.io with access to that.
-In this case you won’t have to give access to the rest of your Google Drive.
+In this case, you won’t have to give access to the rest of your Google Drive.
 Read more about Pics.io integration with Team Drive here.

 Any other security measures available?

 Pics.io doesn’t store your assets.
-Google Drive does.
+All the files are actually located in your Google Drive account.
 So common-sense security measures in Google apply here as well.

 You may also be interested to learn more about the following: